orbitmines/archive/projects/Ray Calculi & Physics.md

+DEG = 18 cH setup with accounting for mass averaging should give tghe right kind of number.

 Ray takes x steps to cross x density, what if it's a probabiltiy , or needsw to traverse some local structure that has some chance of deviating from the density x

 Average of blackhole measurement should increase still with the 5% (ndg)